ehrpg/qstar/qstar.md

 ## Competition

-When two characters, or a character and an NPC, pitch their skills against each other both roll the respective skill dices.
-Whoever has the highest roll (out of any of the dices) wins.
+When two characters, or a character and an NPC, pitch their skills against each other both roll the respective skill dice.
+Whoever has the highest roll (out of any of the dice) wins.
 On a tie the participant on the defensive side wins.
 If there is no defensive participant, reroll until a winner is decided.
 A dice that beats the other side's highest roll is called a **success**, and a dice that does not beat the other side's highest roll